SFU-Archives/email-archiving/transfer-procedures/account-owners/s3-non-sfu-accounts.md

 SFU Archives does not currently hold any email archives from non-SFU accounts.
 But donations of personal correspondence from non-SFU email systems are possible and will be handled on a case-by-case basis.

-In general: non-SFU email must be transferred in `mbox` format or in a format that can be converted into `mbox`.
+In general: non-SFU email must be transferred in `mbox` format or in a format that we can convert into `mbox`.
 - The Archives has a script for converting email from `maildir` to `mbox` formats.
 - Gmail can be exported by users themselves as `mbox`; the process is documented below.

 Note that the Archives will not normally acquire email in the form of Microsoft `pst` files.
-Our sense is that `pst` files are typically less complete and the tools for migrating them to `mbox` are less robust.
-Our preference at the present time is to try to use `OfflineImap` to export email from Microsoft Exchange / Outlook email systems.
+Our sense is that `pst` files are typically less complete and reliable than `mbox` and that the tools for migrating them are not always robust.
+Our preference at the present time is to use `OfflineImap` to export email from Microsoft Exchange / Outlook email systems.
+But our experience to date with this method is restricted to working with SFU email.

 ## 3.1 Gmail